Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 As a matter of style, it is a good practise to add `Async` suffix to such method names, because their parameters are no different from a blocking version and it is quite easy to make a mistake of forgetting about asynchronous nature of their operation.
-The function `sendEmailAsync` starts a _concurrent_ asynchronous operation and potentially brings with it all the pitfalls of concurrency, however languages that promotes this style of programming also typically have some kind of `await` primitive to bring the execution back into the sequence as needed.
+The function `sendEmailAsync` starts a _concurrent_ asynchronous operation and potentially brings with it all the pitfalls of concurrency.
+However, languages that promote this style of programming also typically have some kind of `await` primitive to bring the execution back into the sequence as needed.

 Kotlin's _native_ programming style is based on suspending functions.
 In this style, the signature of